Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Appendix

 where with an abuse of notation $\hat a_1^\dagger$ corresponds to the external upper waveguide, $\hat a_3^\dagger$ to the central upper one, $\hat a_4^\dagger$ to the central lower one and $\hat a_2^\dagger$ to the external lower one (see the corresponding detection channels Fig. \ref{design}).
 Thus, at \textbf{Sec.
 V} the state will be

 The second MZI in \textbf{Sec.
 VI} solely acts on photons traveling along pathways $\hat a_3$ and $\hat a_4$.
 Therefore, the resulting state in \textbf{Sec.
 VI} reads

-The final state for the scheme shown in Fig. \ref{fig:SiPIC-2}(a) can be found tracing out the photons in channels 1 and 2, since in that case the 1x2 MMIs are substitute by a-MZIs that do not affect the generated photons.
-Between schemes in Figs. \ref{fig:SiPIC-1}(c) and \ref{fig:SiPIC-2}(a), the formula for the visibility does not change as long as we send ch3 and ch4, relative to Fig. \ref{fig:SiPIC-1}(c), to ch1 and ch2, relative to Fig. \ref{fig:SiPIC-2}(a).
+The final state for the scheme shown in Fig. \ref{fig:SiPIC-2}(a) can be found tracing out the photons in channels 1 and 2, since in that case the 1x2 MMIs are substituted by asymmetric MZIs for pumps removal that do not affect the generated photons.
+Between schemes in Figs. \ref{fig:SiPIC-1}(c) and \ref{fig:SiPIC-2}(a), the formula for the visibility does not change as long as we replace ch3 and ch4 of Fig. \ref{fig:SiPIC-1}(c) with ch1 and ch2 of Fig. \ref{fig:SiPIC-2}(a), respectively.

 The filtering and detection is represented by the operators defined in \eqref{eq:pro_op}, where the function $f$ represents the spectral amplitude of the filter.

 The probability of detecting in channels $i$ and $j$ is given by